brandonuscg/qcpy_readme/deutsch-jozsa.md

 ## Why It Works
 - **Constant Oracle**: Does not affect the phase of the quantum state.
 Hadamards revert the qubits back to |0⟩.
-- **Balanced Oracle**: Introduces destructive interference, making |0...0⟩ impossible to measure.
+- **Balanced Oracle**: Introduces destructive interference.
+The output qubit’s flipping behavior (based on the input) changes the relative phases of the input superposition.
+After the second Hadamard transform, this interference guarantees that the all-zero result is never observed—revealing that the function is balanced.

 ---